Rick Perry: Crime

 Perry's campaigns for lieutenant governor and governor focused on a tough stance on crime.
 He has supported block grants for crime programs.

 Jeff L. Blackburn, chief counsel of the Innocence Project of Texas, said of Perry that "He has done more good than any other governor we've ever had [...] unless, of course, it involves the death penalty.
 On the death penalty, Rick Perry has a profound mental block."

+In 2001, Perry signed the James Byrd Jr. Hate Crimes Act, which strengthened penalties for crimes motivated by a person's race, color, disability, religion, national origin or ancestry, age, gender or sexual preference.
+The law was opposed by previous governor George Bush, who insisted that "all crimes are hate crimes."

 In 2007, Perry signed a law ending automatic arrest for cannabis possession.

 Death penalty

 Perry supports the death penalty.
 In June 2001, he vetoed a ban on the execution of mentally retarded inmates.
 In 2011, during a televised debate for presidential candidates, he said he had "never struggled" with the question of the possible innocence of any of the 234 inmates executed to date while he was governor.

 Cases in which Perry has been criticized for his lack of intervention include those of Cameron Todd Willingham and Mexican nationals José Medellín and Humberto Leal Garcia.

 Perry commuted the death sentence of Kenneth Foster, who was convicted of murder despite evidence that he was only present at the scene of the crime.
 Foster was convicted under a Texas law that makes co-conspirators liable in certain cases of homicide.
 In this case, it tied Foster to the triggerman.
 Perry raised doubts about the law and urged the legislature to re-examine the issue.
 "I believe the right and just decision is to commute Foster's sentence from the death penalty to life imprisonment," Perry said.

 Perry also refused to grant a stay of execution in 2004 in the case of Cameron Todd Willingham, even though an investigation by the Texas Forensic Science Commission determined parts of the original investigation may not have looked at all of the evidence correctly.
 Perry said in 2009 that "Willingham was a monster.
 He was a guy who murdered his three children, who tried to beat his wife into an abortion so that he wouldn't have those kids.
 Person after person has stood up and testified to facts of this case that quite frankly you all aren't covering" and later replaced the chairman and other members of the Science Commission prior to a meeting on the case.
 The replacements were believed to potentially related to the election slated for the following year.